vchan2/MerrickMath.github.io-CelebrateMath/index.md

 * [Jedi Master (Divsion 4)](Division4.md)
 * [Master of Mathematics (Only those brave enough)](lit.md)

-From all the mathematics masters, May the MA be with you!
+From all the mathematics masters, may the MA be with you!